 Double Majors in Cinema and Media Studies and Media Arts and Design

 Students double majoring in Media Arts and Design and another major (including Cinema and Media Studies) can count a maximum of four courses towards both majors, pending approval from both departments.
 However, the Capstone Colloquium cannot be replaced by the analogous course in the other major, given the uniqueness of the MAAD Colloquium and its importance to community building.
 Thus, double majors may have to take two capstones to fulfill both program requirements.

 Minor in Media Arts and Design

-The minor is comprised of six courses.
+The minor consists of six courses.
 Of those six courses, students must take at least one course in each of the following core areas: (1) Media Theory, (2) Media History, and (3) Media Practice and Design.
 Students minoring in Media Arts and Design must receive quality grades (not P/F) in all six courses taken to meet the requirements of the program.

-Students will also need two elective courses from offerings in areas such as video game design, transmedia puzzle development, electronic sound design, digital storytelling, algorithmic theater, data visualization, computational imaging, speculative design, and media history and theory.
+Students will also need two elective courses from offerings in such areas as video game design, electronic sound design, computational imaging, or speculative design.
 Any MAAD course may count; students may use outside courses with approval of the director.

-To complete the minor, students must enroll in MAAD 29400 Capstone Colloquium.
-As part of the colloquium, this student cohort would also be required to prepare a portfolio of digital media artworks and/or historical and theoretical writing that they would submit by the end of Winter Quarter of their final year.
+To complete the minor, students must enroll in MAAD 29400 Media Arts and Design Capstone Colloquium.
+As part of the colloquium, each member of this student cohort prepares a portfolio of digital media artworks and/or historical and theoretical writing that they submit by the end of Winter Quarter of their final year.

 |One Media Theory course||100|